What Is Shrinkflation?

 Why is shrinkflation allowed?

-Shrinkflation is allowed because it hasn’t been proven deceptive or illegal.
+Shrinkflation is allowed because it isn’t inherently illegal.
 There isn’t a law saying companies must disclose packaging changes, nor are manufacturers or marketers claiming they are selling the same size as before.
-Perhaps if a lawsuit is filed and the outcome favors consumers, this could change.
+Therefore, as long as a package of “14 oz” truly contains “14 oz,” the practice is legal, even if the consumer is getting less for their money.

 What is a real life example of shrinkflation?